hrugani/cn1_AppPresentation/README.md

 ## How to run this project

-1) Install Netbeans IDE for Java EE aplications (It is free)
+1) Install Netbeans IDE for Java EE aplications (It is free).
    (https://netbeans.org/downloads)
-   Standard installation accepting all default installer suggestions
+   Standard installation accepting all default installer suggestions.

 2) Install Codename one plugin
    You can do this using the Netbeans plugin central itself.
    Menu option Tools/plugins (tab: Available Plugins)

 3) Clone this project in your machine (git clone )

 4) Open the project in NetBeans and press play button to run it.